 Thanks to the AMD FreeSync technology and NVIDIA-certified G-SYNC compatibility, you can enjoy completely tear-free gameplay with both AMD and NVIDIA compatible graphics cards.

-FreeSync/G-SYNC allows the monitor to change its refresh rate dynamically in order to match GPU’s frame rates.
-As a result, screen tearing and stuttering is eliminated without significant input lag penalty.
+FreeSync/G-SYNC allows the monitor to change its refresh rate dynamically to match GPU’s frame rates.
+As a result, screen tearing and stuttering are eliminated without significant input lag penalty.

-Alternatively, you can use the Anti Motion Blur technology which can strobe the backlight of the monitor at up to 240Hz in order to further eliminate the perceived motion blur in fast-paced games.
+Alternatively, you can use the Anti Motion Blur technology which can strobe the backlight of the monitor at up to 240Hz to further eliminate the perceived motion blur in fast-paced games.

 While you get the standard picture adjustment tools such as contrast, brightness, sharpness, and color temperature, there are no gamma presets nor 6-axis hue/saturation adjustments.

 Using MSI’s Gaming OSD App, you can adjust most of the OSD (On-Screen Display) settings in a desktop application, though the 5-way joystick at the back of the monitor is very quick and easy to use too.